ManojDevelper/Archimedis/src/data/Digital/productdev.md

       - id: 1
         pdcontid: Design
         title: MVP / Prototype
         title2: Your idea needs a shape that people can touch and feel.
-Communicate your idea with well-designed UX design and wireframes.
+We can help you communicate your idea with well-designed UX design and wireframes.
         Image: ../assets/pd11.svg
       - id: 2
         pdcontid: Engineering&Development
-        title: Engineering & Development
+        title: Development
-        title2: "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Risus arcu viverra netus convallis interdum. "
+        title2: From technical design to selecting the right technology stalk, product development can be daunting.
+We can help you engineer your product to perfection.
         Image: ../assets/pd12.svg
       - id: 3
         pdcontid: TestAutomation